 Myth: It’s too difficult to integrate and share data across business units.

 Breaking down organizational silos is more of a cultural problem than a technical one, and it can be overcome.
 To develop a vision for big data, the first task is to identify each point in the supply chain at which data is being or can be captured.

-From acceptance and induction to sorting, transportation and delivery, and through to customer management, data is being generated and used in an intra-department approach.
+From acceptance and induction to sorting, transportation, and delivery, and through to customer management, data is being generated and used in an intra-department approach.
 Customer data is captured at the physical retail sites and through B2B systems for commercial transactions.

-Address-driven analytics where everything revolves around address coding and barcoding are most successful strategies.
+Address-driven analytics where everything revolves around address coding and barcoding is the most successful strategies.
 Leadership must recognize the relationships between all these data and understand how all the datasets can work together, benefiting other departments and the organization as a whole.
 Alongside data capture, processes should be evaluated for opportunities for automation and continuous refinement through AI and machine learning.

 After cataloging all sources of data, the next step is formulating a plan of governance, which sets the standards for data collection and management all job roles must abide by.
-Once everyone is on the same page about the true potential of the complete set of organizational data, everyone can move forward with implementation of systems and procedures to communicate and share data organization-wide.
+Once everyone is on the same page about the true potential of the complete set of organizational data, everyone can move forward with the implementation of systems and procedures to communicate and share data organization-wide.